Ankle Brace for Stroke Patients

 - Orange

-What is the ankle foot orthosis for stroke patients?
+What is an ankle-foot orthosis for stroke patients?